Arjuna Ranatunga

-Deshamanya Arjuna Ranatunga (අර්ජුන රණතුංග; அர்ஜூன ரணதுங்க; born 1 December 1963), is a former Sri Lankan cricketer and politician, who was the 1996 Cricket World Cup winning captain for Sri Lanka.
+Deshamanya Arjuna Ranatunga (අර්ජුන රණතුංග; அர்ஜூன ரணதுங்க; born 1 December 1963), is a Sri Lankan politician and former cricketer, who was the 1996 Cricket World Cup winning captain for Sri Lanka, and scored the winning boundary in the final.
 He is regarded as the pioneer who lifted the Sri Lankan cricket team from underdog status to a leading force in the cricketing world.

 After retirement, he worked in many posts of Sri Lanka Cricket administration.
 By entering his father's stream of politics, Ranatunga started his political career in 2005, and is now the former cabinet Minister of Transport and Civil Aviation.

 Upon retirement from playing cricket he entered politics, joining the Sri Lanka Freedom Party and entered parliament, from Colombo District, in the 2001 elections.
 He served a tenure as deputy minister for tourism, and also served as the president of Sri Lanka Cricket until December 2008.
 He joined the Democratic National Alliance in 2010 and contested the 2010 elections.
 In January 2021, he revealed that he would distance himself from the United National Party and would not take part in party activities in the future.

 He was also known for nurturing young cricket talents including the likes of Praveen Jayawickrama in their young days to take up the sport of cricket seriously.
+He was recently appointed the interim head of the Sri Lanka Cricket after the Sri Lankan government suspended the Sri Lanka Cricket Board after their loss to Indian Cricket Team in the ongoing Cricket World Cup.